emmanuel-ngufor/emmanuel-ngufor/README.md

 ## 👨‍💻 About Me

-I'm a Web Developer and Software Engineer with a passion for creating innovative solutions.
+I'm a Software Developer | System Admin & Technical Support and graduate with Honors in Computer Programming and Analysis from Seneca Polytechnic with a strong background in software development, system administration and infrastructure management with a passion for creating innovative solutions.
+Enthusiastic about software design, soccer and basketball.
+Seeking to leverage my hands-on experience and knowledge in a dynamic environment.
 My expertise spans C++, PL/SQL, Python, React, and web technologies.

 ## 🚀 Skills and Technologies